-There is also a Juris Doctor/Master of Social Work (J.D./MSW) dual-degree program which is designed to prepare law and social work professionals to practice either profession competently and to enable them to use this unique amalgamation of skills in new and enriched ways.
-This four-year program (three years for students with "Advanced Standing" in Social

-Work) will lead successful students to a J.D. from Gonzaga University School of Law and a Master's in Social Work from Eastern Washington University.
+Additionally, a Juris Doctor/Master of Social Work (J.D./MSW) dual-degree program is available in partnership with Eastern Washington University.
+It is designed to prepare law and social work professionals to practice either profession competently and to enable them to use this unique combination of skills in new and enriched ways.
+This four-year program (three years for students with "Advanced Standing" in Social Work) will lead successful students to a J.D. from Gonzaga University School of Law and a Master's in Social Work from Eastern Washington University.
+Students must apply and be admitted to both Gonzaga University School of Law and the Eastern Washington University School of Social Work and must meet each school's established admissions criteria.